 The cool, clean taste of peppermint is the quintessential toothpaste flavor.
 In cosmetics and bath products, mint is used as a skin soother, deodorizer and cleanser.
-For more recipes by Janice Cox, order her book Natural Beauty at Home from the MOTHER EARTH NEWS store.
+For more recipes by Janice Cox, order her book Natural Beauty from the Garden from the MOTHER EARTH NEWS store.
 Yield: 2 ounces.

 Interested in more low-cost recipes for toiletries?
 Read Homemade Bath Products: Shampoo, Deodorant and Toothpaste.